StephanM-1/Portfolio/Data Analysis/README.md

-Using R and Python, I used classification and regression models for data analysis
+With R and Python, I used classification and regression models for data analysis